soz-live/soz-live.github.io/index.md

 {% include note-icon.html %}
 > 3D Modelling functionality requires BricsCAD&reg; Pro or above, or full AutoCAD&reg;.
 > TIN Surfaces and Civil functionality require BricsCAD&reg; Pro or above.
-> SOZ-LIVE is not affiliated with BricsCAD&reg; or AutoCAD&reg;.